saucelabs/sauce-docs/docs/hosted-orchestration/running-tests.md

 <p><small>| REQUIRED | STRING |</small></p>

 The workload type of your Docker image.
-Accepter values: `webdriver`, `other`.
+Accepted values: `webdriver`, `other`.

 ```yaml
 workload: other